particle-iot/docs/src/content/reference/device-os/firmware.md

 {{since when="0.7.0"}}

 {{note op="start" type="note"}}
-WPA Enterprise is only supported on the Photon and P1 (Gen 2).
-It is not supported on the Argon (Gen 3).
+WPA Enterprise is only supported on the P2 and Photon 2, and also on the Photon and P1.

+It is not supported on the Argon.
 {{note op="end"}}

 Credentials can be set using [WiFiCredentials class](#wificredentials-class).